rust-lang/prev.rust-lang.org/faq.md

 The `str` type is UTF-8 because we observe more text in the wild in this encoding – particularly in network transmissions, which are endian-agnostic – and we think it's best that the default treatment of I/O not involve having to recode codepoints in each direction.

 This does mean that locating a particular Unicode codepoint inside a string is an O(n) operation, although if the starting byte index is already known then they can be accessed in O(1) as expected.
-On the one hand, this is clearly undesirable; on the other hand, this problem is full of trade-offs and we'd like to point a few important qualifications:
+On the one hand, this is clearly undesirable; on the other hand, this problem is full of trade-offs and we'd like to point out a few important qualifications:

 Scanning a `str` for ASCII-range codepoints can still be done safely byte-at-a-time.
 If you use `.as_bytes()`, pulling out a `u8` costs only `O(1)` and produces a value that can be cast and compared to an ASCII-range `char`.
 So if you're (say) line-breaking on `'\n'`, byte-based treatment still works.
 UTF8 was well-designed this way.